 Taurus is home to a great number of multiple star systems, as well as many bright and massive stars.
 Below are some of the principal stars of the constellation.

 – Aldebaran (Alpha Tauri) is the most luminous star in the constellation, and the 13th most luminous in the entire sky.
-It is an orange, class K5III giant that is more than 44 times as big as the Sun and at least 425 times as bright, with an apparent visual magnitude that varies between 0.75 and 0.95, making it a type LB semi-regular variable star.
+It is an orange giant (K5III) that is more than 44 times bigger than the Sun and at least 425 times as bright, with an apparent visual magnitude that varies between 0.75 and 0.95, making it a type LB semi-regular variable star.
 Aldebaran is about 65 light years away, and although it seems to be the brightest star in the Hyades cluster, it is in fact a foreground star relative to the cluster, which is about 150 light years away.
 Being close to the ecliptic, Aldebaran can be occulted by the Moon.

-– Elnath (Beta Tauri) is a class B7III giant star, and the second most luminous star in Taurus, is a blue giant star (B7III) located 131-light year distance from Earth makes it at least 700 times as bright as our sun, an shines with an apparent visual magnitude of 1.68.
-Like Aldebaran, Elnath is close to the ecliptic, and can therefore also be occulted by the Moon.
+– Elnath (Beta Tauri), the second most luminous star in Taurus, is a blue giant star (B7III) located 131-light year from Earth.
+It it at least 700 times as bright as our sun, an shines with an apparent visual magnitude of 1.68.
+Like Aldebaran, Elnath is close to the ecliptic, and therefore can also be occulted by the Moon.

 Notable Objects: Many Famous Star Clusters

 Taurus is home to some of the best known star clusters in the sky; M45 (Pleiades Cluster) has been known for at least 15,000 years, with the Hyades Cluster (Caldwell 41) for only slightly less.